richie0866/Rostruct/docs/getting-started/why-rostruct.md

 This documentation is a work in progress!

-!!! note
+???+ info
-	This documentation assumes some familiarity with Rojo.
-If you're new to development in an external IDE, [Rojo's documentation](https://rojo.space/docs/) provides an in-depth explanation and why you should do it.
+	This documentation assumes some familiarity with Rojo and Roblox Promises.

+	If you're new to development in an external IDE, [Rojo's documentation](https://rojo.space/docs/) provides an in-depth explanation of how it works and why you should do it.

+	Evaera's [Promise documentation](https://eryn.io/roblox-lua-promise/) has a detailed guide on the purpose and use of the Promise object.

 ## Why Rostruct?